GitLab FI

 ssh_config(5)

 .
-Try that command
+Test that the

 ssh git@gitlab

-Using a password key
+Using a key with a password

 ssh-agent $SHELL